MooersLab/MooersLab/README.md

 Interactive sessions with it persist for up to 5 to 10 paragraphs, depending on your activity and speed of dictation.
 If you dictate too quickly, you will get ahead of the software and it will hang.
 You might lose text for some of the words you dictated.
-Nonetheless, this software is superior to the Mac dictation software, which will only persist for about three sentences on average because it sends the sound waves to a language model located on a remote server.
+Nonetheless, this software is superior to Mac dictation software, which will only persist for an average of three sentences because it sends the sound waves to a language model located on a remote server.